Enlightenment as a Neural process; a forensic look at the Buddha’s transformation.

 Our self-esteem is VERY sensitive to what other people say to us.
 The phrase ‘self-esteem’ uses the word ‘self’.
 Here, too, if the phrase has any meaning, then our sense of self is a very linguistic thing.

 The second simple thing about the sense of self is that it may be an hallucination.
 The brain parts that support it are also the ones behind hallucinations.
-And, in looking for the human ‘self,’ science is coming up empty-handed.
+And, in looking for the human ‘self,’ (not the same as consciousness) science is coming up empty-handed, or with too many (overly-complicated) hypotheses.
 Cognitive science understands quite a lot about the modalities in which it operates, but not much about what holds them together.

 There is some understanding about the brain’s activity keeping consciousness ‘bound’ together (5), but the mechanism that makes us feel we are real to ourselves is still something of a mystery.